 Can I see Cherry Blossoms in Japan in January?

-January is too early for cherry blossoms in Japan, except Okinawa.
+January is too early for cherry blossoms in Japan, except in Okinawa.
 Cherry Blossoms in Okinawa blossom from late January to early February.

 Can I see Cherry Blossoms in Japan in February?